Clean Water State Revolving Fund (CWSRF) Loan Program

 5. What phases of the project are eligible for funding?

-The CWSRF provides financial assistance for planning, acquisition, design and construction of your wastewater, reuse, and/or stormwater project.
+The CWSRF program provides financial assistance for planning, acquisition, design, and construction of your wastewater, reuse, and/or stormwater project.

 6. How much funding is available?

-Whether you are seeking financial assistance for smaller projects or large-scale capital improvement projects, the CWSRF is an excellent fit for your system's needs.
-For State Fiscal Year 2021, at least $250 Million is available under the CWSRF for all financing options including $28.6 Million in principal forgiveness.
+Whether you are seeking financial assistance for smaller projects or large-scale capital improvement projects, the CWSRF program is an excellent fit for your system's needs.
+For State Fiscal Year 2024, at least $460 Million is available under the CWSRF program for all financing options including $55 Million in principal forgiveness.
+This funding consists of the annual appropriations from the CWSRF capitalization grant funds and the supplemental appropriations from the Infrastructure Investment and Jobs Act of 2021 (IIJA).

 For current detailed information regarding funds available, please see the CWSRF Intended Use Plan located on the upper right side of this webpage.